aarnphm/aarnphm.github.io/content/books.md

 title: Building antilibrary
 ---

 A (mostly) up-to-date book lists that I read, wanting, am reading, or finished reading.
+The [digital](/curius) version.

 > In essence, an [antilibrary](https://nesslabs.com/antilibrary) is a collection of unread books.
 It represents an ode to self that reminds you about topics that one wants to explore.